P-cycle protection: Straddling Link Algorithm

 The Integer Linear Programming (ILP) method for creating p-cycles requires that all possible sets of cycles are found first up to a certain size or circumference of the network.
 As a result, this method is good for small or medium-sized networks.
 Because as the number of nodes increases, the network graph grows exponentially complicating the problem for ILP and substantially increasing the time required to compute the sets.
 Therefore, this method is not suitable for large networks and a different method must be used.
 One solution is a Straddling Link Algorithm (SLA) method.
 This method is fast and simple to create a set of cycles, but suffers from inefficiency for the overall network design.
 This is because the algorithm generates p-cycles that have only one straddling span.

-The key feature of the SLA is the ability to find the p-cyles quickly.
-The Algorithm works by finding the shortest path between the nodes of a span, and than find another shortest path between the same set of the nodes that is disjoint from the first route.
+The key feature of the SLA is the ability to find the p-cycles quickly.
+The Algorithm works by finding the shortest path between the nodes of a span, and then find another shortest path between the same set of the nodes that is disjoint from the first route.
 The p-cycle is than created by combining the previously found two routes into one.
 The span is able to use the other route as a backup in case of a failure.
 This formation of p-cycle is called a primary p-cycle.
 The problem with this method is that most primary p-cycles contain only one straddling span, and therefore are inefficient as compared to other types of constructed p-cycles.